 Besides our José Cuervo tequila tour, we really loved our visit to the tiny National Museum of tequila which is extremely well curated and filled with information.
 For an entry fee of 15 pesos (less than an US dollar) you get a total lowdown on the historical and cultural significance of this drink that is unique to Mexico and bears the name of the region much like Champagne in France.
 There are only four regions in Mexico, including Jalisco which are home to the blue agave that is exclusively the plant from which tequila is obtained.
 Much like Mozzarella de bufala and Champagne which go through an approval and quality auditing body to attest to their authenticity, the sanctity of Tequila is also guarded by an overseeing committee to meet the highest standard of production.
 In addition, tequila is never served with a worm unlike some Mezcals, as in if there is a worm at the bottom of your shot glass, that ain’t tequila!
 We saw rows of glass cases showcasing tequila packaging of all kinds that reflects how much it is a part of Mexico’s art, culture and heritage.
 Overall, the museum does an excellent job of explaining the origins of tequila and life around its cultivation, production and commercialization, while dispelling common misconceptions surrounding the drink.
 Highly recommended as a pit stop BEFORE your tequila tasting for that extra shot of knowledge (see what I did there?).

 I hope you enjoyed this article on our day trip to Tequila from Guadalajara.
-Another easily done day trip is that to the much closer city of Tlaquepaque (20-30 min drive from Guadalajara), which is a major draw for some artisanal shopping and amazing restaurants.
+Other easily done day trips are that to the much closer city of Tlaquepaque (20-30 min drive from Guadalajara) which is a major draw for some artisanal shopping and amazing restaurants and the Guachimontones pyramids.
 Thanks so much for stopping by and if you ever plan to visit Mexico, definitely include Guadalajara in your itinerary!

 Like this post?
 Hover over the image below to pin it for later